augustinefosumanu/Network-Security-Challenge/README.md

-# Network Security Design & DNS Spoofing Simulation
+# Network Security Challenge: Investigating Anomalies at RockStar Corp

 This lab demonstrates key network security design and threat mitigation techniques in a corporate environment.
 As a security analyst at Acme Corp, the goal is to ensure a secure and efficient network setup for a new office while protecting critical assets from potential cyber threats. </br>